-Holt’s records administrator, Sunday Silver, shares why Holt keeps a secure file for every child we have ever placed through adoption, including how they came into care, any medical or birth parent information, etc., and why it’s so important adoptive parents preserve these documents, too.
+Holt’s records administrator, Sunday Silver, shares why Holt keeps a secure file for every child we have ever placed through adoption, including how they came into care, any medical or birth parent information, etc., and why it’s so important for adoptive parents to preserve these documents too.

 When we are unable to help them fill that gap in their life — when we cannot give them the answers they so desperately seek — it is heartbreaking.

 I have seen so many files through the years that they have begun to run together.
 But I have also always understood the importance of these documents to each individual adoptee.
 Recently, my awareness of the importance of these documents has become more intense.

 Lately, I have been working with a number of older adoptees — providing them copies of their child materials as well as determining if a birth search is possible.
 In some cases, adoptees have never seen their child materials before.
 Or they want to know if there is anything new in the file that they haven’t seen or never received from their parents.
 In some cases, they need proof of citizenship in order to obtain social security benefits.
 In all cases, this information has or will have a profound effect on the adoptee — regardless of the reason for asking for the documents.

 This is their history — their only link to their past.

 For those of us who are not adopted, we can sometimes take it for granted that we never have to ask where we came from or who I look like.
 I know that my mom is of German descent and my father is Puerto Rican.
 I know I look a bit like my father but take more after my mom.
 There are times I look at my hands and I see my mother’s hands.
 I know my medical history because I can just ask my parents.
 I have connection.
 It is when I look through these files that I realize the privilege I have as a non-adoptee that most adoptees don’t.

 The papers in these files are the only connection to their past — to who they were before they came to live with their adoptive parents.